MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 ## Error "There are no more endpoints available from the endpoint mapper" when running inventory against a Windows Server 2003 source computer

-When attempting to run inventory with the Storage Migration Service orchestrator server patched with the [KB4512534](https://support.microsoft.com/help/4512534/windows-10-update-kb4512534) cumulative update or later, you receive the following error:
+When attempting to run inventory with the Storage Migration Service orchestrator against a Windows Server 2003 source computer, you receive the following error:

     There are no more endpoints available from the endpoint mapper

-To workaround this issue, temporarily uninstall the KB4512534 cumulative update (and any that superceded it) from the Storage Migration Service orchestrator computer.
-When the migration is complete, reinstall the latest cumulative update.
+This issue is resolved by the [KB4537818](https://support.microsoft.com/help/4537818/windows-10-update-kb4537818) update.

+## Uninstalling a cumulutative update prevents Storage Migration Service from starting

-Note, under some circumstances, uninstalling KB4512534 or its superseding updates may cause Storage Migration Service to no longer start.
+Uninstalling Windows Server cumulative updates may prevent the Storage Migration Service from starting.
 To resolve this issue, you can backup and delete the Storage Migration Service database:

 1. Open an elevated cmd prompt, where you are a member of Administrators on the Storage Migration Service orchestrator server, and run: